 Once the conversion costs rise, you can put another automated rule to lower your budget.

-Automated rules are a life-saver on AdWords.
+Automated rules are a life-saver on Google Ads.
 Stop spending hours a day on the platform.
 Take some time to set new rules that can limit your time while still improving your sales.

 Pat yourself on the back!
 You made it!

 Google Ads can be extremely overwhelming for a new user and can even prove difficult for more experienced advertisers looking to take their account to the next level.

 Following this guide, you will be able to start and run campaigns that find success with a positive ROI and fast sales.